 Most people are aware of the harmful effects and potential dangers of drinking alcohol.
 Despite this, many people still choose to drink to varying extents.
 We drink to adhere to social norms and to fit into our groups.
 We are expected to drink at various celebrations or occasions, and this is often what leads to a drinking habit.

-Social and economic environment also plays a role.
+The social and economic environment also plays a role.
 Would you still be drinking alcohol as often if the price of alcohol went up by 30 percent?
 What about 50 percent?
 Would you still be drinking if society was somehow different or didn’t promote drinking as it does now?
 Our society provides us with cues that positively or negatively influence us towards drinking, playing a large part in affecting our drinking habits.

-Many people drink as an attempt to curb stress.
+Many people drink in an attempt to curb stress.
 They value current relief over future consequences.
 For them, alcohol helps reduce their feelings of anxiety, but never cures the source of it.
 Thus, creating a vicious cycle that typically ends in a downward spiral.

 All these factors create the feedback loop that causes alcoholism.
 You may value your past experiences drinking alcohol so much that you become willing to indulge in it again and again.
 This is how the brain grows dependent on it and starts craving it more and more.
 From the very first taste, the brain’s reward pathways have been reprogrammed to think that it is good for them.

 Once the brain is convinced, you develop a liking on a more physical level.
-You crave for the endorphin release that accompanies alcohol intake and slowly, it becomes a physical addiction.
+You crave the endorphin release that accompanies alcohol intake and slowly, it becomes a physical addiction.
 Your tolerance level increases.
 Whereas you used to only need to drink a few beers to feel good, now you need six or ten.
-Your body gets used to the amount of alcohol and overtime needs more to get the same effect.
+Your body gets used to the amount of alcohol and over time needs more to get the same effect.

 Alcohol abuse, and especially binge drinking, leads to a slippery slope.
 It can turn into a full-blown addiction when people least expect it.
 This affects them in negative ways, and oftentimes their loved ones as well.
 It can lead to all sorts of painful things, such as depression, anxiety, legal trouble, relationship issues, health problems, and more.